Chapter 7 : Resistance

-“It sorta worked.
+“It sorta worked, some of the time.
 We came to a loose arrangement.
-They went easy on most kids, especially the young ones, and the DA didn’t beat then into a bloodied pulp.
+They went easy on most kids, especially the young ones, and the DA didn’t beat them into a bloodied pulp.
 It didn’t stop them taking out their frustration on us sometimes.”

 “I was one of their favourite targets what with being ‘Harry Potter’s blood traitor girlfriend’ and all,” said Ginny in a matter of fact way.
 She looked at Harry with a reproachful half-smile.
 “Apparently you forgot to send a note to Pansy and the rest of the Slytherins announcing that you had dumped me.”

 Harry grimaced.
 “Ginny, I’m sorry, I__”

 “Harry, it doesn’t matter.
 I’m a Weasley, the biggest blood traitor family there is, even without any connection to ‘undesirable number one’.
 I was always going to be a target both for Pansy’s gang and the Carrows.
 A lot of the kid’s didn’t buy the ‘Ron has spattergroit’ line either.
 I was the Weasley they could get at.”